SAP-samples/btp-setup-automator/docs/README.md

 ### Step 5: Clean-up

-In a last step you stop the container, and once the container is stopped, you delete the container and the image.
+In a last step you stop the container, and once the container is stopped, you delete the container and the image:

 ```bash
 docker container stop   test01